wangkaichuang/learngit/readme.txt

-Get is a version control system
+Git is a distributed version control system

-Get is free software
+Git is free software